sganti2/Collision-Averse-Efficient-Motion-Planning-Autonomous-Vehicles/README.md

-# Social Navigation for Autonomous Vehicles
+# Collision-Averse and Efficient B-Spline Derived Motion Planning for Autonomous
+Vehicles (AVs)

 In order to acquire a comprehensive understanding of the work present within this repository, please refer to the accompanying honors thesis: [pdf].

 ## I. Research Objective